Asthma

 Asthma in children

+Asthma is the leading chronic disease in children.
+Asthma in children[4] can be particularly serious, since they have undeveloped immune systems and smaller airways than adults.
+Childhood asthma and adult-onset asthma share the same symptoms and have similar treatments.
 Diagnosing and managing asthma in infants and young children can be difficult since other conditions can cause wheezing and coughing.
-If a young child has a cold or a respiratory infection accompanied by wheezing, their likelihood of having asthma is higher if:
+If a young child has a cold or a respiratory infection accompanied by wheezing, their likelihood of having asthma is higher if:- One or both parents have asthma

 - The child has signs of allergies